weijiaheng/weijiaheng.github.io/_pages/about.md

 News
 ======
 [2021.
+12] I become a PhD candidate (with Honors).

+[2021.
 11] [noisylabels.com](http://www.noisylabels.com/) is online!
 We collected and published re-annotated versions of the CIFAR-10 and CIFAR-100 data which contains real-world human annotation errors.
-We show how these noise patterns deviate from the classically assumed ones and what the new challenges are.
-We hope these datasets will facilitate the benchmarking and development of weakly supervised learning solutions..

 [2021.
 11] I will give a short talk in the [Weakly Supervised Learning (WSL) workshop](https://wsl-workshop.github.io/acml21.html) at ACML2021.